-A. Purpose: The objective of Main Street Mixed Use District is to knit together the Village and the Town, and transition away from auto-oriented strip commercial development and extend the

-Village's walkable, mixed-use, "Main Street" character into the Town as properties are improved and redeveloped over time.
+- A. Purpose: The objective of Main Street Mixed Use District is to ease the transition from the Village to the Town, and transition away from auto-oriented strip commercial development and extend the Village's walkable, mixed-use, "Main Street" character into the Town as properties are improved and redeveloped over time.
 With the changing commercial real estate landscape, mixed-use development will provide more development options including opportunities for upper floor residential units that could offer the community much needed housing diversity and affordability.
 Physical, environmental, and economic constraints on the expansion of roadway infrastructure require that mobility options such as walking, bicycling, and public transportation be provided in the MSMU.
 The Empire State Trail will traverse this District, with pedestrians guided to Main Street and bicyclists directed up North Putt Corners Road to Henry W. Dubois Drive.
-Development in the MSMU should be organized and designed to support a multi-modal transportation system.

-- B. Permitted Uses are set forth in § 140-8B.
-In addition to those listed, a parking structure accessory to a mixed use building and designed to be hidden from view from the street is permitted with site plan approval. - C. Area and Bulk Regulations the area and bulk regulations for MSMU are set forth below:
+Development in the MSMU should be organized and designed to support a multi-modal transportation system. - B. Permitted Uses are set forth in § 140-8B.
+Parking is permitted as an accessory use with site plan approval.
+Any parking structure shall be designed to be hidden from view from the street. - C. Area and Bulk Regulations the area and bulk regulations for MSMU are set forth below: